springload/frontend-starter-kit/docs/browser-device-support.md

 Note that the _contractually_ supported browsers will probably be a subset of ones shown on `browserl.ist` (eg. just because `browserl.ist` mentions Baidu Browser doesn't necessarily mean that we need to support it, contractually).

+## Progressive Enhancement / Graceful Degradation

+Some sites / webapps that we make have features that don't require JavaScript, and other features that do require JavaScript.

+To (1) assist testers, and (2) inform future developers to avoid regressions: please describe the default approach (ie, 'site doesn't require JS'), and any deviations from this per-component/feature in your documentation.